 Figure 9 The total energy consumption in scenarios s-255~s-195. (a) Coal (b) Oil (c) Gas (d) Renewable energy

 Furthermore, the proportion of oil and natural gas imports resulting from the low-carbon transition is calculated based on public data.
 In 2022, China's national oil consumption stood at 968 million tces, while natural gas consumption was 454 million tces.
 At that time, the oil import rate was approximately 75%, and the natural gas import rate was about 45%.
 The transition towards a low-carbon energy system aimed at achieving carbon neutrality across society is expected to lead to a continual decline in oil imports.
-By 2060, the import rate is projected to decrease to only 57%.
+By 2060, the import rate is projected to be only 57%.
 However, the low-carbon transition may entail a surge in natural gas consumption by 2035.
 Assuming domestic production cannot sustain expansion, a higher carbon budget could result in the national natural gas import rate peaking at 56%, marking an 11-percentage-point increase from the 2022 level.
 This trajectory would further heighten China's reliance on foreign energy sources.
 Nonetheless, this scenario is anticipated to improve once natural gas consumption reaches its zenith.
 Beyond 2050, the country is projected to attain near self-sufficiency in natural gas.

 However, as the carbon budget is further reduced, there may be a slight rebound in natural gas consumption.
 This can be attributed to overly aggressive emission reduction targets, which compel buildings to rely more on gas boilers to meet heating needs.
 In scenario s-255, approximately 23.1% of the country's heating demand in 2030 is satisfied by natural gas boilers.
 As carbon emission requirements become increasingly stringent, this ratio decreases to 22.9% in scenario s-225.
 However, as emission requirements become even more stringent, this ratio gradually increases.
 When the total carbon budget is only 195 billion tonnes, this ratio reaches 27.3%, resulting in a significant surge in demand for natural gas for heating, thereby influencing the total national demand.